 The perspective on the nature of dynamical systems that recommends decomposing those systems into summands and measuring the polarity of those summands is not one that is well-represented in existing machine learning practice.
 The results here indicate that in at least some contexts, this perspective \textit{should} be represented, as it can enable data representations that allow for more accurate classification of OOD data.
-To this end, we recommend that ML and AI developers seek to draw on the literature in dynamical systems theory, and receive input - in the form of causal theories - from practitioners of dynamical systems science, and problem domain experts and stakeholders throughout the development of the ML/AI pipeline.
-This is especially true in the data representation stage of that pipeline where the emphasis is not on designing optimal architectures for function approximation, but is instead on how to interpret and optimally represent the outputs of a data-generating process.
+To this end, we recommend that, throughout the development of the ML/AI pipeline, ML and AI developers should draw on the literature in system dynamics.
+They should also receive input - in the form of causal theories - from system dynamics practitioners, problem domain experts, and stakeholders.
+This is especially true in the data representation stage of that pipeline, where the emphasis is not on designing optimal architectures for function approximation, but is instead on how to interpret and optimally represent the outputs of a data-generating process.
 It is at this earlier (but still deeply important) stage that domain-specific causal theories with reduced epistemic uncertainty about the nature of the data-generating can be leveraged to enable better OOD performance.
-Fig.~\ref{fig:pipeline} provides a schematic representation of our normative recommendation.
+Figure~\ref{fig:pipeline} provides a schematic representation of our normative recommendation.